atdiausx2/albudurarrtu/report_AzadhdhinNedalYunisAlFraijat.md

 The students are from multiple countries, but the overwhelming majority of the students are from Portugal.
 It would be interesting to see how the students' admission grade depends on their previous qualification in their home countries, but the samples are scarce.
 Many students from abroad are from the Overseas Territories where it's more challenging to get comparable education.
-However, they and inland Portugal students were naturally given some exemptions, as the dataset states [^source_dataset_docs]
+However, they and inland Portugal students were naturally given some exemptions, as the dataset states [^source_dataset_docs]. [^remark_issue]

- .
  For example, the students admitted per Ordance no. 854 [^dataset] were not required to demonstrate the proof of their validity since their received a diploma in secondary education administered in Portuguese (Angola, East Timor, Mozambique, Guinea Equatorial).
 Students admitted per Ordnance no. 533 [^conversion] were from another university in Portugal with overlapping courses covered recently enough so they were not required to repeat them.
 Finally, those admitted per Ordnance no. 612 [^recalculation] came from other countries but had comparable material in their studies and so their points were recalculated with some amortization.

  [^recalculation]: Link to the source document: <https://dre.tretas.org/dre/51542/portaria-612-93-de-29-de-junho>
+[^remark_issue]: Notably, the authors did not specify all categories of students even in the description to the dataset, so it can be regarded as one of 'issues' of the dataset that it can be challenging to fully interpret the feature store.
 [^source_dataset_docs]: Link to the dataset description: <https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success>
 [^conversion]: Link to the source document: <https://dre.tretas.org/dre/104726/portaria-533-A-99-de-22-de-julho>
 [^dataset]: Link to the source document: <https://dre.tretas.org/dre/106607/portaria-854-B-99-de-4-de-outubro>

+### Data Visualizations